XTX33/faithfrontier-stone/_essays/2025-12-02-demonic-agency-and-gods-sovereignty.md

 **Mission Application:**

-- **Citation standard:** Default to 1599 Geneva Bible (BibleGateway GNV) in eschatology and law articles to keep language historically anchored and legally precise.
+- **Citation standard:** Default to 1599 Geneva Bible (BibleGateway GNV) in all matters to keep language historically anchored and legally precise.
 - **Reusable content:** Create shared includes for verse callouts and “sovereignty safeguards” checklists that appear in doctrinal essays, cases, and onboarding.
 - **Law-forward framing:** Tie every end-times teaching to the public goodness of God’s Law, helping readers see that lawful obedience now resists the deception of lawlessness later.
 - **Pastoral clarity:** Offer pastoral briefs that contrast divine sovereignty with demonic disorder, guiding churches and civic partners to act with courage, sobriety, and covenant faithfulness.